dennisnyarko/bank_modern_app/README.md

 # bank_modern_app

-#This is a fully responsive front-end website using ReactJS & Tailwind CSS
+This is a fully responsive front-end website using ReactJS & Tailwind CSS

+* Design was gotten from Bubble.io with tutorial from youtube *